sfu-ireceptor/turnkey-service-php/README.md

 # iReceptor Service Turnkey (PHP)

 A quick and easy way to build your own AIRR-seq repository.

-It contains:
+## What is it?
-- a database with scripts to load data into it
+- a database
 - a web application exposing that database through the [iReceptor API](https://github.com/sfu-ireceptor/api)
+- some scripts to load your data into the database

+## How does it work?
+It uses Docker containers to make the installation and future upgrades simple.
+For more information, see [How it works](doc/how_it_works.md).

 ## Installation (10 min)
 Get the code and launch the installation: